Paris Under Curfew: Europe Reacts As Countries See Highest-Ever Coronavirus Numbers

 Schools and public transportation will continue to operate, but everyone over 13 must wear a face mask in indoor areas and on public transport.

-The U.K. instituted a three-tier alert system on Wednesday that will group different regions of England under restrictions, in an effort to avoid repeating a national lockdown.
+The U.K. instituted a three-tier alert system on Wednesday that will group different regions of England under restrictions in an effort to avoid repeating a national lockdown.
 So far, the only region under a "very high" alert is Liverpool – where people took advantage of the last few hours before the restrictions to party in the streets.

 These pictures Shame our City, attacking our brave Police Officers is unacceptable.Our Health Service is creaking,300 in Hospital&30 people dead in week 😱ignoring these facts is why we are in Tier 3 measures. https://t.co/WIW12AuAhr— Joe Anderson (@mayor_anderson) October 14, 2020